Number Reputation Resources

 Reputational Analytics

-Reputational analytics utilize a separate technology to display labels such as 'Scam' or 'Spam' as a call terminates on a called party’s mobile device
+Reputational analytics use algorithms to display labels as a call terminates on a called party’s mobile device.

 2017